jasondark/axpy/README.md

 ## Versions

+* 0.3.0 -- restored ability to use integer types by rethinking macro patterns
 * 0.2.0 -- simplification of macro by relying on further (verified) optimizations (e.g. 1*x and x-0 are no-ops)
 * 0.1.0 -- initial implementation of macro